-Neural control: Includes the recruitment and firing rate of motor units.
-Training increases motor unit synchronization and activation.
+Neural control: This includes motor unit recruitment and motor unit firing rate.
+Training can improve motor unit synchronization and overall activation.

-Motor unit recruitment determines how many fibers are engaged during a contraction.
+Motor unit recruitment determines how many muscle fibers are engaged during a contraction.

-Improved firing rates increase the force output and speed of muscle contractions.
+Improved firing rates increase force output and can increase the speed of muscle contractions.

 Size principle of motor unit recruitment: Smaller Type I units are activated first, then larger Type II.